Introduction to Rust Iterator

 The output of the above program is as shown in the snapshot below:

 In the above program, we are declaring an array of strings and storing it in a variable called arrayname.
-Then we are defining an iterator trait and store it in a mutable variable called iteratorname.
-Then we are printing all the elements of the array using the iterator object as the output on the screen.
-Then displaying individual items in the collection by traversing through the collection using for loop along with in keyword.
+Then we define an iterator trait and store it in a mutable variable called iteratorname.
+Then we print all the array elements using the iterator object as the output on the screen.
+Next, by iterating through the collection using a for loop and the in keyword, each individual item in the collection will be displayed.
 The output is shown in the snapshot above.

 Conclusion

-In this article, we have learned the concept of iterator in Rust-through definition, syntax, and working of iterator in Rust with corresponding programming examples and their outputs to demonstrate them.
+In this article, we have learned the concept of an iterator in Rust-through definition, syntax, and working of an iterator in Rust with corresponding programming examples and their outputs to demonstrate them.

 Recommended Articles